Julie Dzerowicz

-Juliana Roma "Julie" Dzerowicz (/ˈdzɛrəwɪts/) is a Canadian politician.
-A member of the Liberal Party, she has represented the Toronto riding of Davenport in the House of Commons of Canada since her initial election in 2015, and was reelected in 2019, 2021, and 2025.
+Juliana Roma Dzerowicz (/ˈdzɛrəwɪts/) is a Canadian politician who has been the member of Parliament (MP) for Davenport since 2015.
+A member of the Liberal Party, Dzerowicz is the chair of the Standing Committee on Citizenship and Immigration, chair of Canada-NATO Parliamentary Association, and as the chair of the Toronto Liberal Caucus of MPs.
 She is a member of the NATO Parliamentary Assembly and serves as one of its vice presidents.
-Since 2025 she has also served at the Chair of the House of Commons Standing Committee on Citizenship and Immigration, and as the elected Chair of the Toronto Caucus of Liberal MPs.

 Early life and education

 Dzerowicz was born in Toronto, Ontario, to a Ukrainian father and a Mexican mother, Maria Amparo Lizarraga Zataran, from Recodo.
-She graduated from McGill University with a bachelor of commerce in 1994.
+She graduated from McGill University with a Bachelor of Commerce in 1994.
 She completed her final term at Institut Commercial de Nancy in France.
 Dzerowicz was heavily involved in leadership roles at McGill, and served as the vice-president internal of the Students' Society of McGill University.

 She received the Scarlet Key Award in 1994, which is awarded to "students who have demonstrated indubitable qualities of leadership, unselfishness and perseverance by their outstanding contributions to the McGill community."

-After completing a master of business administration at the University of British Columbia (UBC), where she served on the UBC Senate, Dzerowicz finished her degree at the London Business School.
+After completing a Master of Business Administration at the University of British Columbia (UBC), where she served on the UBC Senate, Dzerowicz finished her degree at the London Business School.